revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 Create an abstract decorator class that implements the above interface.
 Create a concrete decorator class that extends the above abstract class.
 Use the concrete decorator class to decorate the interface objects and verify the output.
-Let us understand this with the help of an example.
-Here, we will be creating a Shape Interface and concrete classes- Rectangle and Triangle that implement this Shape interface.
+For example,We will be creating a Shape Interface and concrete classes- Rectangle and Triangle that implement this Shape interface.
 We will be creating an abstract decorator class "ShapeDecorator" that implements the Shape interface.
 We will create RedColorDecorator that extends ShapeDecorator.
 We will be then using this decorator to implement the functionalities.

 ```java